Last Resort (video game)

-is a horizontally scrolling shooter by SNK released as an arcade video game in 1992.
-It was also released for the Neo-Geo and Neo Geo CD systems, SNK Arcade Classics Vol. 1 for the PlayStation 2, PlayStation Portable, and Wii, as well as ACA Neo-Geo for the PlayStation 4 and Xbox One.
+is a 1992 horizontally scrolling shooter video game developed and published by SNK for the Neo Geo arcade and home platforms.
+It was ported to the Neo Geo AES and Neo Geo CD consoles, and was later re-released as part of SNK Arcade Classics Vol. 1 for the PlayStation 2, PlayStation Portable, and Wii.
+Hamster Corporation re-released the game as part of their ACA Neo Geo series for the PlayStation 4, Xbox One, Nintendo Switch, Windows, Android and iOS.